 Wahab: I thought you were at your daughter’s school today?

 Haji Wahab is the Chief Editor of The Daily Brunei.
-A retired civil servant as well as founder of various longtime cultural and communal associations, Haji Wahab is a respected man in the community.
+A retired civil servant as well as founder of various social work NGOs, Haji Wahab is a respected man in the community.

 Vivian: I was.
 I went straight here as soon as the school play was over.